-The four-semester program concludes with this examination, which will be divided into two sections: (1) the submission of three papers as an elaboration of course work requirements given under the study areas listed above; and (2) a general oral examination for the period 1750-1950.
+The four-semester program concludes with an oral examination, which will be divided into two sections: (1) a critical discussion based on three papers selected from course work submissions given under the study areas listed above, and (2) a general examination for the period 1750-1950 structured around two areas of critical comparison.
 After completion of (1) and (2), the student is required to submit a research proposal for approval by the Doctoral Committee.
 A faculty member is then assigned as an adviser for the thesis.